devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/05-remove-files.md

 `ls`{{execute}}

-Now again when you list the files using ls command the sample file should be gone as you have removed it.

 ### Note: Be careful while removing a file as it deletes all the contents of the file and retireving the lost data is not possible in most of the cases.